ultra-cycling/blog/content/blog/2022-08-28-brevet-tips-and-tricks.md

 * special requirements for clothing for longdistance rides (big pockets)
 * layered clothing
 * plastic bags for warm feet
+* watch out for seems
+  * even the smallest seem in the wrong place can cause skin irritations in the long term
+  * test especially your bibs before and try them out during a longer ride

 ## Sleeping